AnaZonia/moon_notes/000 Ana Did Science Today.md

 - active vs passive reforestation - cost of regrowth
 - "where should you put your money for maximum carbon bucks?"

-- [ ] Schedule committee meeting - talk to Catherine about land use classification
+- [x] Schedule committee meeting - talk to Catherine about land use classification ✅ 2024-09-10
 ## 30/08, Fri - WEEKLY REVIEW

 ### Coding